AlgorithmiKee/notes/Machine_Learning/ELBO.md

 ## Motivation

-Consider $X$ as observable random variable, and $Z$ as latent random variable.
+Consider an observable random variable $X$, explained by some latent random variable $Z$.
 In general, both variables can be high dimensional.
 Assume we know the joint distribution $p(x,z)$, which can be very complex in general.

 For a given instance $x$, we would like to compute the posterior distribution of the latent variable.